Video Shows Brauer House In Lombard Holding Concert That Appears To Have Large Crowd, Few Masks, No Social Distancing

 CHICAGO (CBS) — The United States has reached a somber milestone as 500,000 Americans have died of COVID-19.
 Almost 20% of those deaths happened in just the last month as cities and state across the country, including Illinois, begin to ease restrictions.

-Over the weekend, a CBS 2 viewer reached out with concerns about what they saw happening in a west suburban concert venue.READ MORE: Gov. Pritzker Signs Illinois Criminal Justice Reform Bill Into Law
+Over the weekend, a CBS 2 viewer reached out with concerns about what they saw happening in a west suburban concert venue.READ MORE: Chicago Lakefront, Playgrounds, Indoor Swimming Pools To Begin Reopening

-Fresh cigarette butts are outside the front door at “B*House Live.”
+Fresh cigarette butts were left outside the front door at “B*House Live.”
 Several social media videos posted over the weekend claim to show the “Out Cold Vol. 2” concert.
 SnapChat Maps show video after video geolocated to Brauer House.

 But videos from Saturday only show a few.

-According to Phase 4 guidelines of the Restore Illinois Plan, all gatherings are capped at 50 people or fewer.READ MORE: A Warning For Lake Michigan Ice Walkers: Don't Do It
+According to Phase 4 guidelines of the Restore Illinois Plan, all gatherings are capped at 50 people or fewer.READ MORE: COVID-19 Vaccines Delayed After Weather Affects Shipments Across Country

 One of the DJs advertised by the venue posted his view from the stage with the comment, “Chicago I love you.”
 It looks like more than 50 people.